Table of Contents

 Scalability for Startups

-According to Eric Ries, author of the “The Lean Startup” book, a startup is “a human institution designed to create a new product or service under conditions of extreme uncertainty”.
+According to Eric Ries, author of The Lean Startup, a startup is “a human institution designed to create a new product or service under conditions of extreme uncertainty.”
 We at YouTeam have created our platform with these conditions in mind because we were also working in a dynamic startup environment.
 Therefore, we give our startup clients an opportunity to scale the team to a necessary extent because the scope of their project can often change.
-Just notify us within two weeks and we will quickly find a solution.
+With as little as a two-week notice, we can quickly find a solution.

 Quick Setup of the Team